magnusseo/tc-lottery-hack/README.md

 ## Build

-In order to compile Squalr, you should only need **Visual Studio 2017**.
-This should be up to date, we frequently update Squalr to use the latest version of the .NET framework.
+In order to compile TC Lottery Hack, you should only need **Visual Studio 2017**.
+This should be up to date, we frequently update TC Lottery Hack to use the latest version of the .NET framework.
 Here are the important 3rd party libraries that this project uses:

 Library | Description
 --- | ---